 Spiritual Aspect of Qawwali

-The Qawwali is inextricably linked to the sufi tradition; Sufism is a mystical school of Islamic thought which strives to attain truth and divine love by direct personal experience.
+The Qawwali is inextricably linked to the Sufi tradition; Sufism is a mystical school of Islamic thought which strives to attain truth and divine love by direct personal experience.
 In Arabic, this mysticism is known as tasawwuf.
 The difference between Sufism and mainstream Islam is simple.
-All Muslims believe that man is on a path to God (tariqa).
+All Muslims believe that man is on a path to God (tariqah).
 However where the mainstream Muslim believes that it is only possible to reach God during one’s life.
-To this end, there are a number of different techniques and methods.
+To this end there are a number of different techniques and methods.

 History of the Qawwali

 The origins of qawwali probably predate the birth of Muhammad.
 The earliest Islamic scholars discussed the spiritual effects of music, but it was only in the time of al-Ghazali(1085-1111) that these principles were refined and codified.
 These principles were then expanded by the Chisti school of Sufism.
 It is this order that has been responsible for the propagation of the qawwali in India and Pakistan for the last few centuries.
 The Chisti school was established by Khwaja Moinuddin Hasan Chisti (1143-1234).
 It is said that he was born in Sijistan.
 At a young age, he was influenced by several saintly men, including Ibrahim Qahandazi, and Sheikh Abdul Qadir Jilli.
 He emigrated to Delhi and became a very respected saint.
 He later grew tired of the life in Delhi and withdrew to the peace and quiet of Ajmer (Rajasthan) where he lived the remainder of his days.